Geoffrey Munn: Career

 Munn's first television appearance was in 1963 when he, and his brother, Roger Munn, featured with their pet fox cubs on Johnny Morris's Animal Magic.
 He was brought up in Henfield in Sussex and educated at Shoreham College and Steyning Grammar School.

 Munn became the managing director of London jewellers Wartski, where he had worked since the age of 19; his specialisation is jewellery, especially that of Fortunato Pio Castellani, Carlo Giuliano and Peter Carl Fabergé.
-Wartski are jewellers by appointment to HM Charles III, having also served for the late HM Elizabeth II.
+Wartski are jewellers by appointment to Charles III, having also served for Elizabeth II.
 The firm made the Welsh gold wedding rings for the Prince of Wales and Camilla Parker Bowles, and Catherine Middleton when she married Prince William in 2011.

 Munn has a keen interest in every aspect of history and has a collection of ancient flint tools he has found in the Southwold area of Suffolk.
 He has appeared in several television sequences of "mudlarking" in the Thames at Westminster.
 Munn is fascinated by both literature and art and has written a number of books, including Southwold, an Earthly Paradise, a pictorial history of his home town.
-(Antique Collectors' Club 2006, revised and republished 2017).
 He has written on the work of D G Rossetti, Edward Lear, J. M. W. Turner and Richard Dadd.
 Geoffrey Munn is a trustee of the Bethlem Museum of the Mind.
 In July 2015, he conducted the first in a series called Tate Britain BP Walks Through British Art in which there was an emphasis on jewellery and botanical decoration from the Renaissance to the present day.